What is a credit card minimum payment and how is it calculated?

 Should I pay the minimum payment on my credit card?

 You should always pay at least your minimum payment on your credit card.
-It’s not recommended that you pay the minimum balance unless it’s the most you can afford.
+It’s not recommended that you pay only the minimum balance unless it’s the most you can afford.
 If possible, it’s best to pay your full balance each month to reduce interest accrual.

 What happens if I only make the minimum payment on my credit card statement?